 Paris prides itself not only on its rich artistic legacy, but also on the principle that art and culture should be accessible to everyone.
 Not surprising, then, that the city counts over fifteen museums whose permanent collections can be enjoyed entirely free of charge.
+Once you've basked in the most popular and impressive Parisian art collections, make sure to consider giving these quieter gems a place in your schedule.

 01 of 13